12 MagiKats Days of Christmas

 Day 1.

 Get your children to write those Christmas lists, or if they’ve done that already, encourage them to write Christmas cards and shopping lists.
-One of the things that we’ve noticed is that following lockdown when learning was all online and computer based, children’s handwriting skills suffered.
+It’s great writing practise.

 Day 2.